kyle-mge/FSopenAPI-for-Bash/README.md

 # Prologue
-This Scriptset reads Data via the openAPI-Interface from Huawei FusionSolar.
+This Scriptset reads Data via the openAPI/ Northbound-Interface from Huawei FusionSolar.
+It only needs a linux bash, cURL and jq.
+No need to install Python or other languages.

 # Disclaimer
 - I did not nor do I plan to implement any functions to catch errors while requesting the data.
 If the API is not responding, credentials aren't working/ are blocked etc., the scripts will not catch any data or might crash.